pranavreddy23/autoware.privately-owned-vehicles/SceneSeg/create_masks/README.md

 Contains scripts to process open datasets and create semantic masks in a unified labelling scheme according to the SceneSeg neural task specification.
+To process each open dataset, the file structure and heirarchy of published open datasets was simplified manually such that each open dataset had a two top level folders, a first folder with all images and a second folder with ground truth labels.

 Open semantic segmentation datasets contain various labelling methodologies and semantic classes.
 The scripts in create_masks parse data and create semantic colormaps in a single unified semantic format.